-3) What are your automatic emotions?
+3) What were your emotions?

-4) How does your body react?
-You might experience tense muscles, tight jaw, heavy feeling in your chest, headaches, or stomachaches.
+4) How did your body react?
+You might experience tense muscles, a tight jaw, a heavy feeling in your chest, headaches, or stomachaches.
 You may hold your breath.
 Every emotion has a physical correlate.
 Feeling your body helps you stay present in the moment, the first ingredient of emotional intimacy.
 To get grounded: Take a few deep breaths.
 Feel your feet on the floor.
 Feel your buttocks against the chair.

 Four R’s: Risk, Reach, Request, Respond